0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

 ![Archive Lost.png]({{site.baseurl}}/assets/Archive Lost.png)

-Description: ```One of our employees arvhiced some important documents, and he damaged the file in the process.
+Description: ```One of our employees archived some important documents, and he damaged the file in the process.
 Can you fix the archive to get the file?```

 The challenge aims to teach the players about rar file structure and that there are some other magic numbers beyond the first bytes that matter as much as them.